 Only entrants with work(s) selected by the jurors will be notified of inclusion in this year’s competition.
 Winners will be notified no later than May.
 The results of this year’s competition will be announced in June 2022.

 A book must consist of at least 24 pages.
-Except for limited-editions, print runs should be in excess of 250 copies.
-Books produced as limited-editions are eligible.* Digitally produced books (ebooks) are also eligible.
+Except for limited-editions and print-on-demand, print runs should generally be in excess of 250 copies.
+Books produced as limited-editions or print-on-demand are eligible.* Digitally produced books (ebooks) are also eligible.
 Printed books must be either case-bound or paperbound between covers.
 Portfolios of loose pages do not qualify.
 See examples of selected work from last year’s competition.

 All work must be published between January 1, 2021 and December 31, 2021.
 Generally, © 2021 will be indicative of publication date.
 New work created after December 31, 2021 will not be considered.